-A few days ago, I posted a collection of quotes from James H. Cone’s classic 1970 work A Black Theology of Liberation.
+A few days ago, I posted a collection of quotes and analysis from James H. Cone’s classic 1970 work A Black Theology of Liberation.
 In response, several people commented that in order to assess Cone fairly, one has to be aware of his “theological trajectory” over the course of the next several decades of writing and teaching.
 To that end, I’ve collected some quotes from his preface to the 1997 edition of his book God of the Oppressed, which I’m currently reading.
 These quotes include Cone’s own assessment of his theological trajectory since its publication in 1975.
-Once again, I’ll present the quotes without commentary:

 I still regard the Bible as an important source of my theological reflections, but not the starting point.
 The black experience and the Bible together in dialectical tension serve as my point of departure today and yesterday.
 The order is significant.
 I am black first — and everything else comes after that.
 This means I read the Bible through the lens of a black tradition of struggle and not as the objective word of God.
 The Bible therefore is one witness to God’s empowering presence in human affairs, along with other important testimonies.
 The other testimonies include sacred documents of the African-American experience — such as the speeches of Malcolm X and Martin Luther King, Jr., the writings of Zora Neale Hurston and Toni Morrison, the music of the blues, jazz, and rap.
 Liberating stories, myths, and legends are also found among men and women of all races and cultures struggling to realize the divine intention for their lives.
 I believe that the Bible is a liberating word for many people but not the only word of liberation.
 God speaks not just one Word in only one Story but many liberating words in many sacred stories.” (p. xi)